What Is Asset Location?

 Also, remember that mutual funds state their objectives in a prospectus or you can find it by using Morningstar or directly from the particular fund company website.
 If the fund objective is "Income" or "Value" the holdings of the mutual fund are usually stocks that generate income (dividends) and you'll have a tax bill if the fund is held in your brokerage account.
 Conversely, a growth mutual fund will typically hold stocks with growth objectives, which means that the companies use their profits to reinvest in the company rather than paying dividends to investors.

-Avoid One of the Top 3 Pitfalls of Mutual Funds
+Avoid One of the Top Investment Mistakes

 By now you should be thinking along the lines of keeping more of your hard earned savings and mutual fund earnings by keeping taxes low.
 To keep taxes low on mutual funds, be smart about asset location--the place (account type) where you hold your mutual funds can make a big difference in taxes, which happens to be one of the biggest drags on performance for investors.